eloqdata/eloq-website/website/blog/2024-08-15-benchmark-txlog/index.md

 **EloqKV** is a Redis API-compatible, transactional, distributed key-value database designed for scalability, high througput and low latency.

 In our previous blog, we benchmarked **EloqKV** in memory cache mode, discussing both single-node and cluster performance.
 In this post, we delve into its write performance in transaction mode.
-The benchmarks were conducted using the memtier-benchmark tool, evaluating write-only, read-only, and mixed read-write workloads.
+The benchmarks were conducted using the memtier-benchmark tool.

 ### Hardware and Software Specification